-Figure 8.5ae2—MFQ Policy Config Response frame body format
+Figure 8.5ae2—QMF Policy Change frame action field contents

-The Category field is set to the value for public action defined in Table 8-36 (Category values).
+The Category field is set to the value for public action defined in Table 8-37 (Category values).

-The Public Action field is set to indicate an MFQ Policy Config Response frame, as defined in Table 8-131 (Public Action field values).
+The Public Action field is set to indicate a QMF Policy Change frame, as defined in Table 8-134 (Public Action field values).

-The Dialog Token field is set to the Dialog Token value in the corresponding MFQ Policy Config Request frame.
+The Dialog Token field is set to a nonzero value chosen by the STA sending the QMF Policy Change frame to identify the transaction..

-The Status Code field is defined in 8.4.1.9.
+The QoS Management Frame Policy element is set as described in 8.4.2.ae1 (QoS Management Frame Policy element).
+It indicates the new access categories requested for management frame(s).

 8.5.11 Protected Dual of Public Action frames